yousefkhudair/Multi-Linear-Regression-Stock-Performance/README.md

 P-value: 4.531e-08; F test statistic: 2.760767

-Conclusion: Given that the p-value is extremely small we conclude that we can reject the null Hypothesis and that one more slope terms is non zero
+Conclusion: Given that the p-value is extremely small we conclude that we can reject the null Hypothesis and that one more slope terms is non zero.

 v. ) Test whether x3 is helpful, given that x1 and x2 are in the model.
 State the hypotheses, the value of  t-test statistic, p-value, and your conclusion.

 ![](images/figure1.4.png)